 Interview by Carolina Meurkens, Photography by Vanessa dos Santos

-It’s a pleasure to introduce you to Zawadi Carroll, Mixed Mag’s new Poetry Editor.
+It’s a pleasure to introduce you to songwriter, poet and artist Zawadi Carroll.
 We were blessed with going on a journey to Zawadi’s childhood, where she tells her story through her relationship with her hair and that of other Black femmes in her family.
 Zawadi talks about the politics of texturism in the Black community, finding inspiration and self-love through loving your hair and reclaiming her 4c magic.

 I am Black American, which is a blend of African, Native American, and European ethnicities.
 I was born and raised in Washington, D.C.